 Social Work & Care Management Services for Adults

-From the moment you are admitted to the hospital—and even before—our social workers, care managers, and case workers work closely with your medical team to make sure you have the social, emotional, and medical support necessary to help make the transition from NYU Langone to your home as safe and comfortable as possible.
+From the moment you are admitted to the hospital—and even before—our social workers, care managers, and case managers work closely with your medical team to make sure you have the social, emotional, and medical support necessary to help make the transition from NYU Langone to your home as safe and comfortable as possible.
 After all, home is likely where you can best recover.

 Social Workers and Care Managers